purnima143/AR-Portal/README.md

 # AR-Portal
+AR Portals are Augmented Reality applications that allow users to place portals in the shape of doors, windows, and gateways that when walked through will provide a unique experience to the users.
+We teleport users to an all-new dimension where the entire environment is created to match your imagination.
+The elements can be a mix of 3D CGI objects, images, and videos.
 AR-portal is made by using arcore and unity.

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)